ReadAlongs/Studio/README.md

 - TEI file describing text
 - Audio file (WAV or MP3)

 Which can be loaded using the read-along [web component](https://github.com/roedoejet/ReadAlong-Web-Component).
+See also [Studio Output Realizations](docs/outputs.rst).

 Optionally a book can be generated as a standalone HTML page or as an ePub file.